timescale/docs/_partials/_migrate_awsrds_migrate_data_downtime.md

 <Procedure>

-1. Dump the data from your RDS instance to your intermediary EC2 instance.
+1. **Dump the data from your RDS instance to your intermediary EC2 instance**

    The `pg_dump` flags remove superuser access and tablespaces from your data.
 When you run `pgdump`, check the run time, [a long-running `pg_dump` can cause issues][long-running-pgdump].